What Is a cURL Command and How to Use It

 This contains a POST request followed by a GET request.

-Every HTTP request will have a user agent which is sent as part of the request.
+Every HTTP request will have a user agent.
 This indicates the web browser details of the client.
-By default, a cURL request contains curl and the version number as the user agent details.
-A sample output is as shown below:
+By default, a cURL request contains curl and the version number detailed by the user agent.
+Here’s a sample of the output:

 “GET / HTTP/1.1” 200 “_” ”curl/7/29/0”